simusid/ML_Eval/README.md

 * present all results on web page

 ## Example
-Given a *challenge* such as an image classifier, each team may submi
+Given a *challenge* such as an image classifier, each team may submit multiple models.
 # ML_Eval